tntrung/gan/README.md

 <!---
 ## Citation
-If you use our code in your research, please cite our paper:
+If you find this work useful in your research, please consider citing:

 ```
 @article{trung2018gaan,